Back

 The process of biomagnification usually begins with the spraying of pesticides for the purpose of controlling insect populations.
 Industrial contamination, including the release of heavy metals, can be an additional cause of such pollution.
 Biomagnification results when these chemicals contaminate the water supply and are absorbed into the lipid membranes of microbial organisms.
 This process, often referred to as bioaccumulation, results in the initial concentration of the chemical in the organisms in a form that is not naturally excreted with normal waste material.
 The levels of the chemical in the organisms may reach anywhere from one to three times the level found in the surrounding environment.
 Since the nature of the chemical is such that it is neither degraded nor excreted, it remains within the organisms.

 As the organisms on the bottom of the food chain are eaten and digested by members of the next level in the chain, the concentration of the accumulated material significantly increases; at each subsequent level, the concentration may reach one order of magnitude (a tenfold increase) higher.
-Consequently, the concentrations of the pollutant at the top of the environmental food chain, such as in fish or carnivorous birds, and potentially even humans, may be as much as one million times as high as the original, presumably safe, levels in the environment.
-For example, studies of Dichloro-diphenyl-trichloroethane (DDT) levels in the 1960’s found that zooplankton at the bottom of the food chain had accumulated nearly one thousand times the level of the pollutant in the surrounding water.
-Ingestion of the plankton by fish resulted in concentration by another factor of several hundred.
-By the time the fish were eaten by predatory birds, the level of DDT was concentrated by a factor of more than two hundred thousand.
+Consequently, the concentrations of the pollutant at the top of the environmental food chain, such as in fish or carnivorous birds, and potentially even humans, may be as much as 1 million times as high as the original, presumably safe, levels in the environment.
+For example, studies of Dichloro-diphenyl-trichloroethane (DDT) levels in the 1960s found that zooplankton at the bottom of the food chain had accumulated nearly 1,000 times the level of the pollutant in the surrounding water.
+Ingestion of the plankton by fish resulted in a concentration by another factor of several hundred.
+By the time the fish were eaten by predatory birds, the level of DDT was concentrated at a factor of more than 200,000.

 Pollutants Subject to Biomagnification